Mitra–Varuna

 Mitra and Varuna (Sanskrit: mitrā́váruṇā) are two deities frequently referred to in the ancient Indian scripture of the Rigveda.
-They are both considered Ādityas, or deities connected with the Sun; and they are protectors of the righteous order of rita.
+They are both considered Ādityas, meaning sons of Aditi; and they are protectors of the righteous order of Ṛta.
 Their connection is so close that they are frequently linked in the dvandva compound Mitra–Varuna.

-Mitra-Varuna is also the title of a 1940 essay in comparative Indo-European mythology by Georges Dumézil.
+Mitra-Varuna is also the title of a 1940 book in Proto-Indo-European mythology by Georges Dumézil.